AlexandertheGreat491/Book-Search-Engine/README.md

 Step 1: Use the `git clone` command to clone the [respository](https://github.com/AlexandertheGreat491/Book-Search-Engine.git).

-Step 2: Use the `npm run develop` command to verify that the app connects to the app locally.
+Step 2: Use the `npm run develop` command to verify that the app works locally.

 Step 3: Create a cluster and a database in MongoDB Atlas and make sure to add the name of your database to the connection.js logic.